 Additional charges may also apply if the state alleges collusion between multiple parties.

 Fighting a Money Laundering Charge

-An experienced attorney is vital in the defense of a money laundering charge.
+An experienced lawyer is vital in the defense of a money laundering charge.
 He or she may challenge the knowledge element of the crime by arguing that you did not know about the illegality of the funds.
 They may also argue against the assertion that you purposely concealed funds.
-If the court does not acquit you of the charges, your attorney may successfully lower the penalty by working with the prosecuting attorney or successfully presenting evidence that lowers the total transaction amount.
+If the court does not acquit you of the charges, your lawyer may successfully lower the penalty by working with the prosecuting lawyer or successfully presenting evidence that lowers the total transaction amount.